Miné Okubo: Later life and death

 Okubo collaborated on the April 1944 special issue of Fortune magazine's article on Japan, a work that included a small number of her drawings — the first time any of her work had been published.
-She remained in New York, continuing her career as an artist, for the next half century.
+She remained in New York, continuing her career as an artist, for the next half-century.
 She worked as a freelance illustrator and later resumed painting full-time.
 She continued to paint months before her death.

 Okubo's art is found in solo and group exhibitions at museums including the Metropolitan Museum of Art in New York, and has been shown in many cities.
 In 1948, designer Henry Dreyfuss commissioned Okubo to create a large Mediterranean map mural for the main foyer of a new fleet of ships called "4 Aces" for American Export Lines, and her work was later pictured in a Fortune magazine article, Modern Art Goes to Sea.

 Okubo testified in New York before the Commission on Wartime Relocation and Internment of Civilians following its establishment in 1981.
 Citizen 13660 — by then widely reviewed and recognized as an important reference book on the internment — was presented to the commission by Okubo.

 Her book has been used in courses taught by teachers throughout the country for topics including female artists, artists in war, and artists of color.
 Becoming nationally recognized, Okubo received numerous awards, among which included the 1984 American Book Award for Citizen 13660.
 In 1991, the Women's Caucus for Art awarded her a Lifetime Achievement Award, and she is listed in Distinguished Asian Americans: A Biographical Dictionary edited by Hyung-chan Kim.
 At the time of her death in February 2001, Okubo was living in her canvas-filled apartment near Greenwich Village, Manhattan.

 Following her death in 2001, Okubo's various artworks and papers were transferred to Riverside Community College District, a primary beneficiary of the estate, for preservation of the collection.
 The transferred items include approximately 25 banker boxes of reference materials, photographs, slides, books, writings, letters, printed material, and a host of paintings, many unmounted as either loose canvas or rolled.

-Okubo became the subject of a play, Miné: A Name For Herself, written by Riverside author Mary H. Curtin and Theresa Larkin.
+Okubo became the subject of a play, Miné: A Name For Herself, written by Riverside authors Mary H. Curtin and Theresa Larkin.
 The play, interwoven with reminiscences about Okubo's later life as a New York artist, portrays her experiences in the camps of Tanforan and Topaz and shares her artwork and aesthetic principles with the audience.

 On February 22, 2006, Riverside Community College honored the memory of its noted alumna when it announced that a street on the campus had been renamed Miné Okubo Avenue.

-As of August 2009, the school was working to catalog, archive and curate its collection of Okubo's personal writings, sketches, and paintings.
+As of August 2009, the school was working to catalog, archive, and curate its collection of Okubo's personal writings, sketches, and paintings.
 The collection has since been completed.
 It can be viewed at the Center for Social Justice and Civil Liberties in Riverside, California.